-Unlike some cities, Union City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Union City are a mix of both white- and blue-collar jobs.
+Union City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Union City is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Union City who work in office and administrative support (10.36%), sales jobs (8.27%), and food service (7.95%).

 In Union City, however, the average commute to work is quite long.
 On average, people spend 35.20 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Although the majority of commuting trips in the city are by private automobile, Union City is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Union City area by reducing both traffic and air pollution.

 The population of Union City overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Union City, 21.60% have at least a bachelor's degree.